dubst3pp4/dubst3pp4.github.io/content/post/2017-09-27-hugo-git-and-forestry.md

 After understanding how things work in this static site stack it feels very natural and I'm wondering, why we were using server-side processing of static sites all the years.

-I can really recommend to have a look at [Hugo](https://gohugo.io) or [jekyll](https://jekyllrb.com), which as written in Ruby.
+I can really recommend to have a look at [Hugo](https://gohugo.io) or [jekyll](https://jekyllrb.com) (which is written in Ruby).
 It may changes the way you think about static content creation.